suvendujena2001/GyamSys_Training/status-reports/suvam-pattanaik.md

     2. Evaluation test on SQL -PART : 3 - different types of join , operators in sql .

     3. Completing the basic operation and a simple project using C# from freeCodeCamp.

+### 2 MARCH :

+    1. Completing the assignment on collections in C# comprising of:ArrayList ,Hashtable , stack,queue, sortedlist ,bitarray.

+    2. Self practice on value type and reference type in C#.

+    3. self Practice on C# in  Freecodecamp .

+    4. Evaluation test on C# - Basics , data-types ,collection framework .